Effective Date: December 16, 2019

 d.
 NPD 7120.4, NASA Engineering and Program/Project Management Policy.

-(2) Provide strategic guidance to the NASA Chief Knowledge Officer (CKO) for coordinating Agency-wide initiatives to advance capabilities in identifying, capturing, and transferring knowledge.
+(b) Provide strategic guidance to the NASA CKO for coordinating Agency-wide initiatives to advance capabilities in identifying, capturing, and transferring knowledge.

 (1) Coordinate Agency-wide initiatives to advance capabilities in identifying, capturing, and transferring knowledge.

-(2) Encourage organizational practices, training, and resources that build, develop, and sustain an organizational culture that enhances the knowledge management effort.
+(2) Encourage organizational practices, training, and resources that build, develop, and sustain an organizational culture that leverages the benefits of knowledge management principles and practices.

 (3) Provide direction to the enterprise goals and act as an agent of change for the Agency through leadership and interpersonal skills.